carbonplan/cdr-database/methods/metrics.md

 Across all metrics, our evaluation is primarily focused on validating whether claims are plausible and consistent with the best available science and data.
 We also strive, through our metrics, to harmonize concepts and quantities across a wide diversity of projects.
 This process is more straightforward for methods based on established physical or biological processes, but can pose particular challenges for proprietary industrial practices or inherently variable physical properties.

+After analyzing each metric separately for validation, we reflect our overall confidence in project claims with a single score on a scale from 1 to 5.
+Validation of Mechanism, Volume, Negativity, or Permanence, or a perfect score on Additionality, each add 1 to the total.

-In the remainder of this document, we explain each metric in detail, and provide a table for how we arrived at evaluations for each metric.
+In the remainder of this document, we explain each metric and the overall project rating in detail.

 ## Mechanism